Thordis Elva: Personal life

 In 2018, in week 17 of her twin pregnancy, Thordis Elva suffered PPROM resulting in the rupturing of one of the twins' amniotic sacs.
-Doctors gave her a less than 1% chance of the twins' survival.
+Doctors gave her a less than 1 percent chance of the twins' survival.
 Despite threats to her own health, she dismissed recommendations to abort the pregnancy and remained confined to her bed for the following three months, maintaining a daily presence on social media where she reported on her condition.
-She has referred to this as a very "dark period" of her life, but supportive friends and strangers broke the isolation of her bedrest and lit up her days, to whom she started referring to as her Army of Light.
+She has referred to this as a very "dark period" of her life, but supportive friends and strangers broke the isolation of her bed rest and lit up her days, which she started referring to as her Army of Light.
 Born in week 28, the twins are healthy despite their prematurity.
 Thordis Elva has paid tribute to her Army of Light in various interviews, saying that the unconditional support she received helped her stay strong when all hope seemed lost.

-In 2023, after a 15 year relationship that resulted in three children, news of Thordis Elva's divorce was were made public.
-In July 2025, her relationship to Canadian musician Jann Arden was widely reported and confirmed by both parties on social media.
+In 2023, after a 15-year relationship that resulted in three children, news of Thordis Elva's divorce was made public.
+In July 2025, her relationship with Canadian musician Jann Arden was widely reported and confirmed by both parties on social media.
+Their engagement was announced on December 31, 2025.
+They were married August 15, 2026.

 Thordis Elva identifies as pansexual and has been a vocal ally of the LGBTQIA movement, including trans youth.